mixpanel/docs/docs/Tracking/how-tos/lookup-tables.md

   description: "Learn about Lookup Tables."
 ---

-In this guide, we walk through what Lookup Tables are and when/how to use them effectively.
+This guide covers Lookup Tables and how to use them effectively.
 Lookup Tables are optional; if you're new to Mixpanel, we recommend starting with our guide on [Events and Properties](doc:events-properties).

 # Overview

 Lookup Tables let you enrich your Mixpanel events with attributes about other entities.
-* If you're coming from databases, lookup tables are like dimension tables or join tables.
+* If you have a database background, lookup tables are like dimension tables or join tables.
-* If you're coming from Excel, Lookup Tables are like VLOOKUP.
+* If you have an Excel background, Lookup Tables are like VLOOKUP.

-Let's say you're a media company, and you track a `Song Played` event, which contains the `song_id` property.
+Let's say you're building a media product, and you track a `Song Played` event, which contains a `song_id` property.
 You want to filter and breakdown this event by other attributes of the song, like `artist` and `genre`, which are not tracked as properties.

-Lookup Tables let you upload a CSV like this and map it to the `song_id` property:
+Lookup Tables let you upload a CSV of data about songs like this and map it to the `song_id` property:
 ```csv
 id,artist,genre,is_platinum,name,num_listens,release_date,is_top_40,countries
 c994bb,Drake,Pop,True,Hotline Bling,1700000000,2015-10-18T22:00:00,true,[]